seppinho/haplogrep-cmd/README.md

 HaploGrep requires Java 8 and works for Windows, Linux and Mac operating systems.

 ## Additional Parameters
-* **Beta:** If your data is aligned to the RSRS reference please add the `--rsrs` parameter (Default: off).
-It would be great to hear your feedback.
-Learn more about the different references [here](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/).
+* **Beta:** We expect that your data is aligned against rCRS (which is included in hg19 and hg38).
+If your data is aligned against RSRS, add the `--rsrs` parameter (Default: off).
+Please read [this blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) carefully before adding `--rsrs`.
 * To change the metric to Hamming or Jaccard add the `--metric` parameter (Default: kulczynski).
 * For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag (Default: off).
 * The used Phylotree version can be changed using the `--phylotree` parameter (Default: 17).